 Final version in various stages.

 Snyder proved the most popular character by far - I'm not entirely sure why, and when I asked people the response was generally along the lines of "... but it's a zombie shark!!!!"

-The trickiest part was the rib cage design - no easy feat, but we eventually got there, again with the help of plenty of visual representation - I've put a few pics down, but many places interpreted the production drawings as just having the goldfish printed.
+The trickiest part was the rib cage design - no easy feat, but we eventually got there, again with the help of plenty of visual representation as many places interpreted the production drawings as just having the goldfish printed on.

 Rib-cage design notations for the factory

-The most under-looked design challenge is nailing the body shape, rather than picking on specific features.
+The most under-looked design challenge is nailing the body shape, rather than specific features.
 If you compare the early versions to the end product, you can see the shape evolve across various styles - and of course how much impact it has on the overall look of the character.
-The above middle image looks more like an Orca, and that's literally down to the pattern cutting - so, hats off to the employees who made the final product!
+The above middle image looks more like an Orca, and that's literally down to pattern cutting - so, hats off to the employees who worked on the final product!